How To Ask for a Raise: A Guide (With Tips and Scripts)

 It’s not uncommon to want a raise.
 In fact, in a recent Indeed survey, only 19% of people were comfortable with their rate of pay.
 However, when you do ask for a raise, you need to carefully choose your timing.
 Ask yourself these questions as you’re identifying the right time to ask for a raise:

-How is the financial health of the company?
+What is the financial health of the company?

-If the company is not doing well, this is not the time to ask for a raise.
+If the company isn’t doing well, this is not the time to ask for a raise.
 As an employee, you may be aware of the company’s financial health.
 You should look for warning signs, such as cutbacks in spending or layoffs.
 Check the news for stories about your employer or industry.
 Do company research and look at financial reports.

 Even if the financial health of the company is good, this research will be useful to you when you talk to your manager.